simeononsecurity/simeononsecurity.ch/content/articles/nist-800-88-ways-of-sanitizing-removable-media/index.en.md

 coverCaption: ""
 ---

 Removable media, such as hard drives, solid state drives (SSD), USB flash drives, CDs, DVDs, and Blu-ray disks, are an integral part of today's digital world.
-These devices are widely used for storing and transferring sensitive data, and it's crucial to ensure that the information contained in them is not leaked or accessed by unauthorized persons.
+These devices are widely used for storing and transferring sensitive data, and you need to ensure that the information contained in them is not leaked or accessed by unauthorized persons.
 In this article, we will discuss the NIST-approved ways of sanitizing all types of removable media.

 ## Why sanitize removable media?